EmbeddedNim/svd2nim/README.md

 * Fields of 1-bit size are automatically cast to `bool`.

-* Larger fields are typed as subranges of the smallest unsigned integer that can hold the value.
-This provides some type safety, as attempting to write a larger value will generate a compile-time error.
+* Larger fields are typed as subranges of `uint`.
+This provides some type safety, as attempting to write a larger value known at compile time will generate a compiler error.

 For fields which define `enumeratedValues` in the SVD file, an `enum` type is also generated.
 Example: